singhsarvagya/core-visualizer/README.md

 ## Installing dependencies

-Just go to the terminal and run the install-deps.sh like follow:
+Just go to your project folder in the terminal and run the install-deps.sh like following.
+You might need to enter your password to run the sudo commands.

 `./install-deps.sh`